Image Searches in Twitter with Webometric Analyst

 - Example file of Twitter search URLs

-After creating the simple search or complex search plain text file, start Webometric Analyst, close the Startup Wizard, select the Twitter tab and then click the Continuously Run List of Twitter Searches from File button and select your file of Twitter Searches, created as above.
+After creating the simple search or complex search plain text file, start Webometric Analyst, select the Twitter tab and then click the Continuously Run List of Twitter Searches from File button and select your file of Twitter Searches, created as above.

 You will be asked to log in to Twitter in a web browser and shown a PIN as below (but a different number).